 - Up to 80 percent of strokes can be prevented

-> Recently I received a query from a gentleman whether diabetes mellitus (DM) and stroke are associated with each other.
-In this article I am going to discuss about interrelation between DM and stroke.
+Recently I received a query from a gentleman whether diabetes mellitus (DM) and stroke are associated with each other.
+In this article, I am going to discuss interrelation between DM and stroke.

-> Diabetes causes several microvascular and macrovascular changes which leads to many clinical complications including stroke.
+Diabetes causes several microvascular and macrovascular changes which leads to many clinical complications including stroke.
 Macrovascular complications are coronary artery disease, peripheral arterial disease, and stroke while microvascular complications are diabetic nephropathy, neuropathy, and retinopathy.

 DM is an important risk factor for stroke.
 Many subjects diagnosed with DM may suffer from all types of stroke.
 So, it is very important to understand what are the different types of stroke.